glassnotes/Balthasar/README.md

 ### Advanced functionality
 MUB operators can be constructed from curves in discrete phase space.
-By default, Balthasar will construct MUBs based on lines, however other sets of MUB exist which are defined in terms of a bundle of additive, commutative curves.
+By default, Balthasar will construct MUBs based on rays, however other sets of MUB exist which are defined in terms of a bundle of additive, commutative curves.
 One can provide a set of such curves to the constructor, as a list of _d_ + 1 objects of type Curve.
 These curves must satisfy the